dpanov/falcon-menu/README.md

 ## Things to consider
  - in order to use hardware-accelerated CSS properties the sliding logic of the dropdown menu is a bit different than the original one.
  - Some colors are different due to WCAG compliance and also due to changing opacity level for some of them, instead of changing the background-color.
 Of course, both changes must be coordinated with the designer or the product owner in order to be in line with the brand identity.
- - I've initially used <strong> for the Publish, Engage, etc. as it makes more sense, but Narrator with Chrome didn't read the text at all, so I've changed that to a span.
+ - I've initially used `<strong>` for the Publish, Engage, etc. as it makes more sense, but Narrator with Chrome didn't read the text at all, so I've changed that to a `<span>`.

 ## Bugs in the current menu
  - The major one - Opening a dropdown, e.g. Platform, then clicking on another dropdown (e.g. Solutions) removes the transparent backdrop.
 Then if you close the Solutions dropdown the backdrop appears and as a bonus you have overflow and scrolling issues.
 And you also can't click anything on the page.